microsoft/onefuzz/docs/declarative-templates.md

 * On `onefuzz login` (or `onefuzz job_templates refresh`), cache the existing set of templates
 * Users can see the supported templates via `onefuzz job_templates submit --help`
 * Users can submit jobs via `onefuzz job_templates submit libfuzzer OSNAME project name build pool --target_exe fuzz.exe`
+* Template configs are refreshed automatically if they are older than 24 hours.

 Future work:
-* job template config caches are saved by endpoint with a timestamp.
-We can warn the user if their templates are older than a certain period and potentially even refresh them automatically.
 * submitting jobs by config.
 Not everything is easy to express via argparse, such as values that begin with `-`.
 In order to support this, it should be trivial to expose a method that takes a json file and submits it.